jawj/subtls/README.md

 * Certificate chain verify: ECDSA (P-256/384) + SHA256/384 and RSASSA_PKCS1-v1_5 + SHA-256 only (some others would be easy to add)
 * No cert chain building: each cert must sign the preceding one, leading to a trusted root
 * No client certificates
-* No Pre-Shared Keys
-* Ignores session tickets
+* No Pre-Shared Keys, ignores session tickets
 * Limited ability to deal with message fragmentation across records
-* Never sends alert records: simply throws on error
+* Never sends alert records: just throws an Error if something goes wrong

-Fundamentally, there’s not much of a state machine here: the code just expects a mostly predictable sequence of messages, and throws if it doesn’t get what it expects.
+Fundamentally, there’s not much of a state machine here: we just expect a mostly predictable sequence of messages, and throw if we don’t get what we expect.

 ## Features

-* Annotated and indented binary input and output (when built in ‘chatty’ mode)
+* [Annotated and indented binary input and output](https://subtls.pages.dev/) (when built in ‘chatty’ mode)

 ## How could this ever be useful?